CartoDB/carto-vl/docs/guides/06-aggregations.md

 ### Resolution
-Resoultion is an interesting property to know about when you are displaying a point layer and using the **CARTO backend** (`carto.source.Dataset` or `carto.source.SQL`).
-Resolution is a value that defines the spatial aggregation for your features ranging from **1 pixel** (default) to **255 pixels**.
+This is an interesting property you need to know about when you are displaying a layer with points and using **CARTO backend** (`carto.source.Dataset` or `carto.source.SQL`).
+The resolution is a value that defines an spatial aggregation for your features, and it can go from **1 pixel** (default) to **255 pixels**.

-A regular grid is internally created with cells sized by the number of pixels defined as the `resolution` value.
+For that resolution value a regular grid is internally created, with the size in pixels you have indicated.
 Any feature falling in the same cell will be aggregated into a _clustered point_.
 That point's position will be determined by the current [centroid](https://carto.com/help/glossary/#centroid) of the features found inside each cell (aggregation placement is always set to `centroid` mode).

-Give it a try by modifying the default resolution of `1` in the current `viz` by adding this property and value:
+You can give it a try now modifying the resolution in the current `viz`, adding this property:
 ```CARTO_VL_Viz
 resolution: 128
 ```
 Remember, if there is no explicit value, `resolution = 1`.
-Common resolution values are usually `<=16`.
+Common resolution values are usually <=16

 That should be enough to set the resolution and reduce the number of points, but depending on the layer it might be difficult to be perceived without further modifications.
 Let's add more properties to grasp the concept, removing the `filter` and changing the `width`, using this:
 ```js